Entries Tagged 'Web Hosting' ↓

 Follow this step ONLY if you’re using 1ShoppingCart or any private label of 1SC – like 1SiteAutomation.com.

 This cron job should be set up to run once every 10 minutes.
-This is the script that processes all of your orders from your customers through email.
+This is the script that processes all of your recurring orders initiated by 1ShoppingCart or private label.
 So, if you set this up to run once every 10 minutes, then every 10 minutes, it will log in to your billing email address (you can configure what this email id is within the admin control panel on the “Config” screen) and process the email notifications that you have received from 1ShoppingCart (and its private labels).

-Running it sooner than once every 10 minutes – like say, once every minute or even once every 5 minutes is resource intensive.
+Running it sooner than once every 10 minutes – like say, once every minute or even once every 5 minutes – is resource intensive, and is not a good idea.
 Your web host may not not even allow it in the first place.
 But even if they do, it’s not recommended.

 Follow steps A(1) through A(4) above.
 Only difference is in what you’re going to be entering in the “Command” field.